dbdesign-students-spring2024/3-spreadsheet-analysis-Vighnesh2822000/data/readme.txt

-Place your selected data files into this directory.
+# Place all the data files in this directory